+Since 2012, Concordia's graduate programs have been primarily delivered in an online format.
 Concordia's main campus is in Seward, NE, about 20 miles west of the Lincoln course location.
 The main campus covers nearly 120 acres and features more than 25 buildings.
 Because Concordia draws the majority of its traditional-age students from outside Nebraska, residence hall living, and student activities play prominent roles in shaping these students' total educational experience.
 Concordia has 11 residence halls, a student center, athletic fields for intercollegiate and intramural sports, and an abundance of open space for informal recreational activities.
-During the 1999-2000 academic year, the 65,000-square-foot Thom Leadership Education Center was placed into service, and it was dedicated in the fall of 2000.
+During the 1999-2000 academic year, the 65,000square-foot Thom Leadership Education Center was placed into service, and it was dedicated in the fall of 2000.
 The Osten Observatory was added to campus in 2002.
 During the spring of 2006, an apartment-style residence hall was constructed, and a Sprinturf synthetic playing surface was installed in the stadium.
 In 2009, Concordia opened its Health, Human Performance and Athletic Center.
 It is among the finest facilities of its kind for colleges within the NAIA and for any university of Concordia's size.